It's been proven time and again that living a purposeful life is a strong predictor of living a happy life.

 The Happiness Trap also provides guidance on the practice of mindfulness, which helps readers learn to direct their attention to what matters most.

 Contributor: Anna Yam

 Finding your purpose in life takes time and will likely not happen overnight.
 In fact, your purpose is an evolving part of your life that changes as you grow older.
-It's therefore important that your daily life and mindset is constantly held in-line with your purpose.
+It's therefore important that your daily life and mindset are constantly held in line with your purpose.

 The goal of this list is to show you books that can inspire you to find your own purpose in life.
 These are recommendations from experts on the topic, and I'm sure that there is a book on this list that will help you find your purpose.